 Enforcing these rules may be burdensome.
 It usually consists of controlling a significant number of sellers, in particular on social media or online sales platforms and requires cooperation with their administrators.
 In practice, event organisers try counteracting this by means of various registration requirements imposed on purchasers or other means aimed at verifying the identity of the purchaser or event participant.

 The year in review

 Without a doubt, the covid-19 pandemic was the most important recent event in the sports world, both in Poland and worldwide.
 The pandemic caused major sports events to be cancelled or suspended.
 The finances of sports clubs suffered greatly, and all major Polish clubs had to renegotiate their contracts with athletes.
-While some restrictions on organising sports events have since been relaxed, in most sports it is still prohibited to have more than 150 spectators watch a single competition, and no spectators at all are allowed to attend outdoor sports events (such as road runs).
-This, of course, is also having an adverse impact on the sports industry, but not only that: the lack of sports events has also caused losses for a wide array of businesses, from the media and advertising to gambling and travel.
-The long-term effects of the pandemic are yet to be thoroughly assessed.
+Sports events were organised again starting from summer 2020, but in most cases, this was without spectators.
+This, of course, had an adverse impact on the sports industry, but not only that: the lack of sports events has also caused losses for a wide array of businesses, from the media and advertising to gambling and travel.
+The situation started to improve from spring 2021, but the long-term effects of the pandemic are yet to be thoroughly assessed.

 Outlook and conclusions